Kiranjith83/SA/SA.md

   - If your data has relationship and if its fixed, and not often changed then relational database are faster.
   - Because the relationship is fixed, it struggle with any situation or data which has fluid relation ship.
     - It struggles with social media sites.
-    - Hard to scale the relational database, as single system needs to acces it all ideally in memory and difficult to seperate the data.
+    - Hard to scale the relational database, as single system needs to access it all ideally in memory and difficult to separate the data.

-- NOSQL (Non-Relational)
+- **NOSQL (Non-Relational)**
 - [More details](https://database.guide/nosql-database-types/)
-  - Are group of product
+  - Are groups of product
     - Key value
       - DynbamoDB
       - Simple type of db.